dcloudio/hbuilderx-extension-docs/en/Tutorial/App/use-chrome-to-debug-android-apps.md

 | Internal Storage | Internal memory size, set according to the size of the PC system disk space, 200M is recommended |
 | SD Card | Internal memory size, set according to the size of the PC system disk space, 200M is recommended |

-**Note that the SD Card must be set up, otherwise it will not run on the real machine.**
+**Note that the SD Card must be set up, otherwise it will not run on the real device.**
 Complete installation, click "OK"

 - Confirm Configration